naix0x/RSS-Telegram-Channels/README.md

 ```

 This bot will fetch updates from the RSS feed every 1 minute.
 If there are new updates that have not been sent, the bot will send the updates to the specified Telegram channel.

+## 🤝 Contributing

+If you find a bug or want to suggest a new feature, please open an issue or submit a pull request.
+Contributions are welcome and appreciated!

+## 📝 License

+This project is licensed under the [MIT License](https://github.com/naix0x/RSS-Telegram-Channels/blob/main/LICENSE).

+## 👥 Forks and Stars

+If you find this project useful, please give it a star ⭐ and consider forking it 🍴 to support its development and help it reach a wider audience.